-- the calculation sums over j = 1...S species and k = 1...N neighbors of each species of at least a DBH of NCI Minimum Neighbor DBH, in cm, out to a distance of NCI Max Radius of Crowding Neighbors, in m - η_k is the storm damage parameter of the kth neighbor, depending on the damage status (optional).
+- the calculation sums over j = 1...S species and k = 1...N neighbors of each species of at least a DBH of NCI Minimum Neighbor DBH, in cm, out to a distance of NCI Max Radius of Crowding Neighbors, in m - ηk is the storm damage parameter of the kth neighbor, depending on the damage status (optional).
 If the neighbor is undamaged, the value is 1.
 If the neighbor has medium damage, the value is the NCI Neighbor Storm Damage (eta) Medium (0-1) parameter for the target species.
 If the neighbor has complete damage, the value is the NCI Neighbor Storm Damage (eta) Complete (0-1) parameter for the target species.
-To omit the storm damage term, set all values for the above two parameters to 1. - α is the NCI Alpha parameter for the target tree's species - β is the NCI Beta parameter for the target tree's species - DBH{jk} is the DBH of the kth neighbor, in cm - q is the NCI DBH Divisor (q) parameter.
-Set this to a value greater than 1 to rescale the competitive effects of neighbors - λ{ik} is the Species j NCI Lambda parameter for the target species relative to the kth neighbor's species - distance{ik} is distance from target to neighbor, in m
+To omit the storm damage term, set all values for the above two parameters to 1. - $\alpha$ is the NCI Alpha parameter for the target tree's species - $\beta$ is the NCI Beta parameter for the target tree's species - $DBH{ik}$ is the DBH of the kth neighbor, in cm - q is the NCI DBH Divisor (q) parameter.
+Set this to a value greater than 1 to rescale the competitive effects of neighbors - $\lambda{ik}$ is the Species j NCI Lambda parameter for the target species relative to the kth neighbor's species - distanceik is distance from target to neighbor, in m

 The value of Damage Effect is optional.
 If you elect not to use storms in your run, set all values in the NCI Damage Effect - Medium Storm Damage (0-1) and NCI Damage Effect - Complete Storm Damage (0-1) parameters to 1.
 If you are using storms, then the value of Damage Effect depends on the tree's damage category.
 If the tree is undamaged, Damage Effect equals 1.
 If the tree has medium storm damage, the value is the NCI Damage Effect - Medium Storm Damage (0-1) parameter.
-If the tree has complete storm damage, the value is the NCI Damage Effect - Medium Storm Damage (0-1) parameter.
 If the tree has complete storm damage, the value is the NCI Damage Effect - Complete Storm Damage (0-1) parameter.

 The survival probability as calculated above is an annual probability.
-For multi-year timesteps, the timestep probability is AP^X , where AP is the annual probability and X is the number of years per timestep.
+For multi-year timesteps, the timestep probability is $AP^X$ , where AP is the annual probability and X is the number of years per timestep.
 Once a tree's timestep survival probability has been calculated, it is compared to a random number to determine whether the tree lives or dies.